-Take a look at GftWTM.
+Take a look at Grammar for the Well-Trained Mind.
 It has extensive diagramming instruction and practice.
 (Our diagram illustrator reports that she produced more than 450 diagrams for each student workbook.)
 Don’t give up: in this article, Susan Wise Bauer explains the importance of diagramming.
-You can progress to GftWTM, and take it at the pace your student needs to master the skill.
+You can progress to Grammar for the Well-Trained Mind, and take it at the pace your student needs to master the skill.

-What if I am already committed to another vendor's grammar curriculum?
+What if I am already committed to another grammar curriculum?

 How can I stay current with product information?